swifweb/autolayout/README.md

 // amazingly laconic and powerful
 Div()
     .position(.relative)
-    .position(.absolute) // it will override relative with absolute for extra-small and small screens .height(100.px)
+    .position(.absolute, breakpoints: .xs, .s) // it will override relative with absolute for extra-small and small screens .height(100.px)
     .top()
     .backgroundColor(.brown)